pyglet/pyglet/doc/programming_guide/image.rst

     depth_buffer = buffers.get_depth_buffer()

-When a depth buffer is converted to a texture, the class used will be a :py:class:`~pyglet.image.DepthTexture`, suitable for use with shadow map techniques.

 The auxiliary buffers and stencil bits are obtained by requesting one, which will then be marked as "in-use".
 This permits multiple libraries and your